 No, this entire experience has probably been top 5 of the most difficult and stressful things I’ve had to go through.
 At least 3-4 of those top 5 have to do with my children, and my youngest can now claim two of those spots at this point.

 Today was a huge hurdle, though, in a lot of ways.
 This was the first big step in what will hopefully be my son’s path to walking.

-After everything we’ve been through these first 8-months, it’s nice to stop and take a breath.
+After everything we’ve been through these first 8-months, it’s nice to stop and breathe.
 But I realize we’re just getting started.

 I do my best, but I still catch myself watching monitors.
 Watching O2 levels and respiratory rate.
 Even if I fuss at my wife for doing the same.

 Today was truly a challenge, but one I survived relatively well.
 I feel like I did, anyway.

 I hate my son has to go through all this.
 Has to go through all this pain.
 But he takes it in such stride and with a poise that no 8-month-old should have.
 I guess he just has enough overall stubbornness in him from both sides that his only option is to push through.
 That’s the one and only choice he’s given.

 As amazing as Greenville and the Shriners’ staff have been.
 I’m ready to be home.
 I’m ready to be away from monitors, wires, and tubes.